kumarimounika/fake_news_prediction/README.md

 various NLP technique were performed to obtain the maximim accuracy.

-in this model the steps involved are: step1:Imported the Dataset. step2:Data Exploration. step3:Stemmimg is done using PorterStemmer. step4:Bag of Words are obtained using CounterVetorizer. step5:split the data into test and train.
+in this model the steps involved are: step1:Imported the Dataset./n step2:Data Exploration./n
+step3:Stemmimg is done using PorterStemmer. step4:Bag of Words are obtained using CounterVetorizer. step5:split the data into test and train.